abhinavuppala/ResumeCustomizer/README.md

 5. In static/template.tex, scroll to the bottom where you'll see the section for the header.
 Edit these to show your name, email, phone number, etc. Add/remove any fields you want/don't want, just make sure it's seperated by $|$
 6. Create a python virtual environment and `pip install -r requirements.txt`
 7. Run `python main.py`

+## Features to Add

+- Containerize backend so it can be run on computer startup locally
+- Create frontend to more easily upload the job description